General information about arsenic and its health effects

 For people on municipal or public water systems:

-Public drinking water providers are required to monitor for arsenic and ensure levels remain below the drinking water standard of 10 ppb.
-They are also required to make those results public.
+Public drinking water providers are required to monitor for arsenic and ensure levels are below the drinking water standard of 10 ppb (0.010 ppm).
 If your water comes from a public water system (i.e., you pay a water bill), you can find results on the Oregon Drinking Water Services Data Online

 For private well owners: